swillow/mbe_pol/README.md

 # w-embem
 w-embem is a simple program of the embedded many-body expansion method.

-I used 'w-qcmol' to calculate the energy of RHF/aug-cc-pVDZ.
+I used 'w-qcmol' to calculate the energy of the water hexamer (cage.xyz) at RHF/aug-cc-pVDZ.

--- example: water hexamer (cage.xyz) ---

-Method                    : CPU times :  Energy
+** Method  (CPU time) : Energy
-RHF/aug-cc-pVDZ (w-qcmol) : 7min      : -456.29707
+* RHF (7 min) : -456.29707
-EMBEM (RHF/aug-cc-pVDZ)   : 34 sec    : -456.29728
+* EMBEM (34 sec) : -456.29729
- MBEM (RHF/aug-cc-pVDZ)   : 33 sec    : -456.28309
+* MBEM (33 sec) : -456.28308

----
-Here, MBEM (Many-Body Exapansion Method) calculates the energies of monomers and dimers without the embedding field.
+Here, MBEM (Many-Body Expansion Method) calculates the energies of monomers and dimers without the embedding field.

-EMBEM (Embedded Many-Body Expansion Method) calculates the energies of monomers and dimers with the embedding field.
+EMBEM (Embedded Many-Body Expansion Method) calculate the energies of monomers and dimers with the embedding field.